Dive into Claude Code: The Design Space of Today's and Future AI Agent Systems: Subagent Delegation and Orchestration

 Beyond built-ins, users define custom subagents via \file{.claude/agents/*.md} files, and plugins contribute agent definitions via \file{loadPluginAgents.ts}.
 The markdown body of each file serves as the agent's system prompt, and YAML frontmatter specifies configuration fields including \code{description}, \code{tools} (allowlist), \code{disallowedTools}, \code{model}, \code{effort}, \code{permissionMode}, \code{mcpServers}, \code{hooks}, \code{maxTurns}, \code{skills}, \code{memory} scope, \code{background} flag, and \code{isolation} mode.
 JSON-formatted agent definitions support the same fields plus \code{prompt} as an explicit field (\file{loadAgentsDir.ts}).
-This means a custom agent can be a fully configured, isolated sub-system with its own tools, model, permissions, hooks, memory scope, and isolation mode. \code{AgentTool} sits alongside \code{SkillTool} in the base tool pool as a meta-tool that dispatches to these definitions, but the two differ fundamentally: \code{SkillTool} injects instructions into the current context window, while \code{AgentTool} spawns a new, isolated one.
+This means a custom agent can be a fully configured, isolated sub-system with its own tools, model, permissions, hooks, memory scope, and isolation mode. \code{AgentTool} sits alongside \code{SkillTool} in the base tool pool as a meta-tool that dispatches to these definitions, but the two differ fundamentally: \code{SkillTool} typically injects instructions into the current context window (with an opt-in \code{context: fork} mode that spawns an isolated sub-agent via the same \func{runAgent} machinery), while \code{AgentTool} always spawns a new, isolated one.
 The tradeoff is that most subagent invocations require a self-contained prompt, because the default path does not inherit the parent's conversation history (the fork-subagent path is an exception).
 Conversation-based frameworks that share full transcript histories avoid this cost but risk context explosion as the number of agents grows.